 Cohort studies begin with a group of people (a cohort) free of disease.
 The people in the cohort are grouped by whether or not they are exposed to a potential cause of disease.
 The whole cohort is followed over time to see if the development of new cases of the disease (or other outcome) differs between the groups with and without exposure.

 For example, you could do a cohort study if you suspect there might be a causal relationship between the use of a certain water source and the incidence of diarrhea among children under five in a village with different water sources.

 You select a group of children under five years, either all children of that age in the village, a random sample taken from the population register, or e.g. children living in the same area, or attending the same clinic.
 Then you classify them as either using the suspected water source or other water sources.

 You check e.g. after two weeks whether the children have had diarrhea.

 You can then calculate how many diarrhea cases there were among those children using the suspected water source and those using other sources of water supply (cumulative incidence of diarrhea).
-How to compare the cumulative incidence rates of the two groups, in order to conclude whether the suspected water source is a risk factor for the disease or not, will be discussed in a future blog.

 The same problem could also be studied in a case-control study.
 A case-control study begins with the selection of cases (people with a disease) and controls (people without the disease).
 The controls should represent people who would have been study cases if they had developed the disease (population at risk).